fltk/fltk/README.macOS.md

 <a name="bam_download"></a>
 ### Downloading and Unpacking (autoconf, make)

-FLTK 1.4 is currently (as of Jan.
-2019) only available as a source code repository via GitHub.
+FLTK 1.4 is currently (as of May 2021) available as a source code repository via GitHub.
 You will need to clone the repository to check out the source code onto your machine.
 This has the great benefit that the source code can be updated later simply by telling _git_ to _pull_ the newest release.

+Weekly snapshots ("tarballs") can be downloaded from https://www.fltk.org/software.php .

 Start your terminal.
-If you have not set up a developer directory yet, I recomment to use `~/dev` and put all your projects there:
+If you have not set up a developer directory yet, I recommend to use `~/dev` and put all your projects there:

 ```bash